Prevent SAP Outages

 See “Metrics for in-house developments in SAP ERP systems,” retrieved from https://www.user.tu-berlin.de/komm/CD/paper/030632.pdf.

+Valuable employee time is lost due to the system’s slow response time – nearly two working days per employee per year.
+And how can a resource shortage on SAP HANA be avoided?
 For this, it is important that the developers are trained and that the proprietary developments or SQL statements are optimized specifically for SAP HANA.
 After the migration to SAP HANA, it is often noticeable that the response times of in-house developments have increased, although it was assumed that everything would become faster with SAP HANA.
 This is exactly not the case with most in-house developments that run on SAP HANA without optimization.
+The following figure shows the response times to Oracle broken down by individual modules and after the migration to HANA: The response time of in-house developments (module ZZ) has become slower on average.

 Response Time Oracle vs. HANA